software-mansion/react-native-gesture-handler/docs/docs/api/gestures/fling-gesture.md

 import BaseEventCallbacks from './base-gesture-callbacks.md';

 A discrete gesture that activates when the movement is sufficiently long and fast.
-Gesture gets [ACTIVE](../../under-the-hood/states-events.md#active) when movement is sufficiently long and it does not take too much time.
+Gesture gets [ACTIVE](../this-should-fail.md) when movement is sufficiently long and it does not take too much time.
 When gesture gets activated it will turn into [END](../../under-the-hood/states-events.md#end) state when finger is released.
-The gesture will fail to recognize if the finger is lifted before being activated. aaa
+The gesture will fail to recognize if the finger is lifted before being activated.

 ## Config

 ### Properties specific to `FlingGesture`: